MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 2. Select the store type as Intune Company Portal and click **Next**.
 3. You will be redirected to Microsoft login page where you must provide your initial domain name hosted in Azure Active Directory (AD) that looks like **your-domain.onmicrosoft.com**.
 4. On successful login, you will be asked to enter a **Store name**.
-5. Select a category of the app from the drop down **Select Category**.
+5. **Select Category** of the app from the drop down.
-6. For **Audience**, provide the distribution list (email-id) which you wish to share this application to.
+6. For **Audience**, provide the distribution list (email-id) for sharing this application.
-7. Click **Connect**
+7. Click **Connect**.
 8. An Intune cloud company portal connection has now been set up.
 You should be able to see a store with the name provided on the **Stores** home page.
-Note that setting up a Intune connection is a one time process for a specific app in Mobile Center.
+Creating an Intune store connection is a one time process for a specific app in Mobile Center.

 ### Step 2: Publish your application to the Intune cloud Company Portal.